managingwp/wp-shelltools/README.md

 ## [gpapi](gpapi.md)
 * Wrapper to the GP API.
 ## [gpbksite](gpbksite.md)
+* A script to backup your gp websites, WIP.
 # Support
 Add a .debug file to any directory to get debug information.